Empowering Personal Growth Through Compassionate Counselling,

 Initial Consultation

-The first step is a free, informal chat over video call.
-It’s a chance for you to tell me a bit about what’s been going on and what you’d like support with.
-You can also ask any questions or raise any concerns you might have.
-There’s no pressure or commitment—just space to see if this feels like the right fit for you.
+The first step is a free, informal video call.
+A space for you to share a little about what’s been going on and what you’d like support with.
+You're welcome to ask any questions.
+There’s no pressure or commitment, just a chance to see if working together feels right for you.

 Ongoing Sessions